MohitTheAnalyst/ecommerce-shipping-performance-analysis-excel/README.md

 ---

-# 📈 Analyzing Through Pivot Tables
+# 📈 Exploratory Data Analysis (Through Pivot Tables)

 Pivot Tables were used to answer key business questions and identify patterns in shipment operations, customer behavior, warehouse utilization, and delivery performance.